Previous Award Winners*

 - 2002 DEANZ Award winner

-Distance educators were recognized for their contribution to the field of open, flexible and distance education at the biennial conference of the Distance Education Association of New Zealand (DEANZ) held at Te Papa Tongarewa, Museum of New Zealand Wellington, New Zealand, from 25-28 April, 2010.
+Distance educators were recognised for their contribution to the field of open, flexible and distance education at the biennial conference of the Distance Education Association of New Zealand (DEANZ) held at the Michael Fowler Centre, Wellington, New Zealand, from 11-13 April, 2012.

 The major prize was shared by Sandra Richardson, Centre for Postgraduate Nursing Studies, University of Otago, Christchurch and Dr Julie Mackey on behalf of the Academic Staff teaching in the University of Canterbury Bachelor of Teaching and Learning (Primary) in 2011.

 Sandra’s project demonstrated how nurse education from the Otago Medical School in Christchurch continued through the earthquake issues.
 The judges commended the project as being relevant to the wider NZ context, showing how education continued (and can continue) in time of crisis, specifically, showing how open and distance learning approaches can be used to sustain education.